Hyperspectral Smoke Segmentation via Mixture of Prototypes: Experiments

 \textbf{Baseline Comparisons.} As this is the first work for hyperspectral smoke segmentation, we evaluate against various strong segmentation baselines, including CNN-based approaches (PSPNet~\cite{zhao2017pyramid}, DeepLabV3+~\cite{chen2018encoder}, OCRNet~\cite{yuan2020object}, SegNeXt~\cite{guo2022segnext}, Trans-BVM~\cite{yan2022transmission}), Transformer-based methods (SegFormer~\cite{xie2021segformer}, Mask2Former~\cite{cheng2022masked}, ProtoSeg~\cite{zhou2024prototype}, FoSp~\cite{yao2024fosp}), where Trans-BVM and FoSp are specifically designed for smoke segmentation.
 We reproduce these methods and adapt them to hyperspectral data by only modifying the input channels from 3 to 25 while keeping other components unchanged.

 \textbf{Implementation Details.} We implement our method using PyTorch on the MMSegmentation.
 All experiments are conducted on NVIDIA RTX 3090Ti GPUs.
 For data augmentation during training, we adopt standard techniques including random horizontal flipping, random scaling (0.5-2.0), and random cropping.
 The input hyperspectral images are resized to $512 \times 512$ for training, while maintaining the original aspect ratio during inference.
 We utilize the AdamW optimizer with an initial learning rate of 6e-5, weight decay of 0.01, and momentum parameters $\beta_1 = 0.9$ and $\beta_2 = 0.999$.
 The learning rate is scheduled using polynomial annealing with a power of 0.9.
 Training is conducted for 40,000 iterations with a batch size of 4.
 For the MoP, we set the number of prototypes $K=3$ and the feature dimension $D=250$.
-Hyperparameters setting are detailed in Table~\ref{tab:hyperparams}.

 \textbf{Backbone configuration.} As shown in Table~\ref{tab:HSS_main_results}, to ensure fair comparison, we organize methods into two categories: real-time and accuracy-oriented settings, with backbone-specific comparisons within each category.
-For the real-time setting, we adopt a customized MiT-B0~\cite{xie2021segformer}: we modify (i) the patch-embedding to accept 25-channel hyperspectral input and (ii) the \texttt{num\_layers} = [2, 2, 2, 2], while using stage-wise channels \texttt{in\_channels} = [25, 50, 125, 200].
-For the accuracy-oriented setting, we use a customized MiT-B3 with the same \texttt{in\_channels} and \texttt{num\_layers} = [3, 4, 16, 3].
-Other architectural components remain unchanged.
-The individual branch uses $N_i$ identical to \texttt{num\_layers} for both settings.
+For the real-time setting, we adopt a customized MiT-B0~\cite{xie2021segformer}, while for the accuracy-oriented setting, we use a customized MiT-B3.
+Both settings modify the patch-embedding to accept 25-channel hyperspectral input and use stage-wise channels \texttt{in\_channels} = [25, 50, 125, 200].
+Other architectural components remain unchanged, and the individual branch follows the depths defined in Sec.~\ref{sec:band_split}.

 \textbf{Evaluation Metrics.} Following previous literature~\cite{yan2022transmission,yao2024fosp}, we employ $F_1$ score and $mIoU$ as our primary evaluation metrics.